Shopify vs. WordPress

 For beginners with little technical experience, Shopify is definitely the more suitable system.
 Inexperienced users get much-needed help from Shopify’s support and don’t have to deal with tasks like hosting and updates.

-WordPress or WooCommerce is aimed more at experienced users, but also gives them maximum control over all settings.
-This increases the level of customization, but you should know what you are doing.
+WordPress with WooCommerce is aimed more at experienced users.
+It also gives users maximum control over all settings.
+This increases the level of customization, but it also means that you have to know what you are doing.

 Tip